algolia/algoliasearch-client-objc/README.md

  * **analytics**: If set to false, this query will not be taken into account in analytics feature.
 Default to true.
  * **synonyms**: If set to false, this query will not use synonyms defined in configuration.
 Default to true.
  * **replaceSynonymsInHighlight**: If set to false, words matched via synonyms expansion will not be replaced by the matched synonym in highlight result.
 Default to true.
- * **optionalWords**: a string that contains the list of words that should be considered as optional when found in the query.
-The list of words is comma separated.
+ * **optionalWords**: an array of strings that contains the list of words that should be considered as optional when found in the query.

 #### Pagination parameters